carpentries-incubator/data-harvesting-for-agriculture/_episodes/01-R-RStudio.md

 <font color="magenta">Here I don't know if we should get into the print function right now like they do in the Python lesson or not</font>

 <font color="magenta">I also don't know if we want to use "<-" all the time or the "=" sign.
-I *feel* like "=" is more intiuative but I'm not 100% sure on that one, could be my Python bias showing :)</font>
+I *feel* like "=" is more intiuative but I'm not 100% sure on that one, could be my Python bias showing :)</font> **Dena: "<-" saves all kinds of confusion about "=" vs "==" and so forth, and it's something that won't lead to confusion about whether it's the mathematical use case or not?
+I've never seen it before since I'm not an R person, but I like it.**

 We can do arithematic with variables like we did with numbers before: